xenial-io/Xenial.Blog/_drafts/2019-07-28-t-is-for-testing-xaf-xpo-functional-tests-3.md

 ## Run EasyTests in Code with NUnit

-Based on the sample Tolis created, the [nuget package fix]() the team was willing to do, and some hours of work I have a running [sample](https://github.com/biohazard999/XafEasyTestInCodeNUnit).
+Based on the [SupportCenter article](//www.devexpress.com/Support/Center/Question/Details/T710782/how-to-write-easytests-in-code) and the [old blog post](//community.devexpress.com/blogs/xaf/archive/2011/05/04/how-to-write-easytests-in-code.aspx) from Tolis and the [nice help](//www.devexpress.com/Support/Center/Question/Details/T801643/easytest-nuget-packages-for-devexpress-expressapp-easytest-adapter-are-missing) from the team, I got a [solution](//github.com/biohazard999/XafEasyTestInCodeNUnit) working that looks like this:

+> This is just the port to the currently latest version (19.1.5) at the moment.
+TLDR: If you want to skip the technical part, go straight to my [recommended version](#XUnit).

 There are some considerations to make when writing tests in general.
 One of them is autonomy.
 To isolate potential bugs, and make test's reliable, stable and repeatable and order independent, the application should start at a predictable state.
 So restarting the application on every test is expensive, but totally worth it on the long run.

-## EasyTest's in C#

-Based on the [SupportCenter article](//www.devexpress.com/Support/Center/Question/Details/T710782/how-to-write-easytests-in-code) and the [old blog post](//community.devexpress.com/blogs/xaf/archive/2011/05/04/how-to-write-easytests-in-code.aspx) from Tolis and the [nice help](//www.devexpress.com/Support/Center/Question/Details/T801643/easytest-nuget-packages-for-devexpress-expressapp-easytest-adapter-are-missing) from the team I got a solution working that looks like this:

-> This is just the port to the currently latest version (19.1.5) at the moment.
-TLDR: If you want to skip the technical part, go straight to my [recommended version](#XUnit).

 Let's start with a basic test organization pattern: Generic test fixture using [NUnit](//nunit.org):